A Love of Travel.

 So Barry decided to build one.

 What started as a personal project — an app Barry and Jozi could use on their next trip — grew into something bigger.
-The explosion of AI technology over the past few years made the impossible suddenly possible.
+The explosion of AI technology made the impossible suddenly possible.
 Computer vision could read any menu in any language.
 Large language models could translate, describe, and explain dishes with cultural context.
 Text-to-speech could teach you how to pronounce "Неврозна разядка" before you embarrassed yourself in front of the waiter.

 Barry brought twenty-five years of marketing experience to the project.
 He knew that the app had to be beautiful, intuitive, and fast — because when you are sitting at a restaurant with a server waiting, you need answers in seconds, not minutes.
 He knew it had to work offline, because some of the best restaurants in the world are in places where WiFi is a luxury.
 And he knew it had to feel personal, because food is personal.